OpenEx-Platform/docs/docs/usage/atomic.md

 The list of targets on the left allows you to easily see the result per Target, and for example investigate further why a specific Asset have failed the test.

+For a selected target, you can on the right the timeline of the test against the target and the assorted results.
+The result logs are also displayed.

 <!-- screenshot of a targets response screen of an inject played against multiple targets -->

 ### Inject details